Multipurpose Text Processing Tools

 Record separators

-By default, newline is used as input and output record separators.
+By default, newline is used as the input and output record separators.
 You can change them using the RS and ORS variables.

 # print records containing 'i' as well as 't'